-The 2028R-E1CR24N can accommodate up to four PCI add-on cards.
+The 6038R-E1CR16N can accommodate up to five low-profile PCI add-on cards in the PCI expansion slots on the serverboard.

 Installing an Add-on Card

 1. Begin by removing the shield for the PCI slot you wish to populate.
 2. Fully seat the card into the slot, pushing down with your thumbs evenly on both sides of the card.
 3. Finish by using a screw to secure the top of the card shield to the chassis.
 The PCI slot shields protect the serverboard and its components from EMI and aid in proper ventilation, so make sure there is always a shield covering each unused slot.